Pluto

 This practice is illegal, but enforcement remains inconsistent across different retail channels.

-Understanding this distinction helps you assess risk more accurately.
-Verified batch testing catches both problems before they become your problem.
+Understanding this distinction helps you assess risk more accurately, and verified batch testing catches both problems before they become your problem.

 Each COA should display the batch number prominently along with the test date.